Tetras are the true rainbow fish of the freshwater species.

 Tetra fish were originally found in the Amazon and Americas.
 Though, they are most commonly found in the rivers of South America.
 The blind cave tetra was found in the caves of Mexico.
 Some have even been located in Brazil.

 Tetra aquarium fish are omnivores enjoying algae, brine shrimp, and small bloodworms.

+Because of their wide variety of habitats, there are many different types of tetras.
 Tetra species (both common name and scientific name) include:

 - Neon Tetras (Paracheirodon innesi)

 - Serpae Tetras (Hyphessobrycon eques)

 - Diamond Tetra (Moemkhausia pitteri)